10 things to know about Ed Ruscha

 Despite his fascination with changing environments, Ruscha’s art-making has remained remarkably consistent.
 In the decade that he employed unusual media he still preferred traditional painting and printmaking to experimenting with new techniques such as digital art.
 Over time, gasoline stations were gradually replaced by sunsets and mountains, although words have been a recurring theme.

-Now 79, Ruscha continues to work energetically.
-In 2016 he held an exhibition of new paintings, all made that year, at the Gagosian Grosvenor Hill, London, and also contributed to the catalogue of his major solo exhibition at the de Young Museum, San Francisco.
+Now in his eighties, Ruscha continues to work energetically.
+In 2016 he held an exhibition of new paintings, all made that year, at the Gagosian, Grosvenor Hill, London, and also contributed to the catalogue of his major solo exhibition at the de Young Museum, San Francisco.

 Likewise, the market for Ruscha’s work shows no signs of slowing down.
-In 2014, his painting Smash (1963) realised more than $30 million in Christie’s Post-War & Contemporary Art Evening Auction in New York, setting a new world record for the artist.
+In 2019, his painting Hurting the Word Radio #2 (1964) sold for $52,485,000 at Christie’s New York, setting a new world record for the artist.